NameAPI is a web API

 News

-Dictionary Update: Urdu Names
+Dictionary Update: Danish Names

-Release of Optimaize PII Platform, version 10.7.0.
+Release of Optimaize PII Platform with Java 21.

 Simple Email Name Parser